Tonyloyt/Tourism-Expenditure-in-Tanzania-Analysis/README.md

 - Number of tourists
 - which mode of payment for tourism service

-After building the model, we can inspect the model interpretability using LIME or SHAP to identify the greatest features that explain increase of cost per tour.
+After building the model, we can inspect the model interpretability using `Features importance` to identify the greatest features that explain increase of cost per tour.

 ## PART B: EXPLORATORY DATA ANALYSIS(EDA)